minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 ### **DEPRECATED** Flow to Production

+` As of 02-04-2024, the Coronadashboard has been brought offline, so this chapter is no longer relevant.`

 Texts are first added to the development dataset.
 When the feature branch gets merged, a GitHub action will inject any new texts into the production dataset and flag them as being new.